vanniktech/gradle-maven-publish-plugin/README.md

 Once `publish` is called, and if you're using a Nexus repository, you'll have to make a release.
 This can be done manually by following the [release steps at sonatype](https://central.sonatype.org/pages/releasing-the-deployment.html).

-Alternatively, the plugin will create a `closeAndReleaseRepository` task that you can call after `publish`:
+Additionally, the plugin will create a `closeAndReleaseRepository` task that you can call after `publish`:

 ```shell
 # prepare your release by assigning a version (remove the -SNAPSHOT suffix)